advanced-computer-lab-2023/Mern-overflow-Pharmacy/README.md

 The project is currently in development.

--   Need to add screenshots to the README
+-   Need to add screenshots, code examples, and tests to the README

 ## Code Style 📜